Last Updated on March 16, 2023 by Jessica Lauren Vine

 - Gasket replacement kit

-Once you have acquired these tools and equipment, you are ready to begin!
+Once you have acquired these tools and equipment, you are ready to begin on learning how to install an RV air conditioner gasket and doing it yourself.

 It’s easy to get careless or carried away while working and accidentally cause damage to your roof or other parts of the RV.
 Take care to cover anything fragile with protective cloths or rags and tape off any areas you don’t want stained or damaged.
 It’s better to be safe than sorry when making repairs!